 Directed research in archaeology, normally conducted in conjunction with an archaeological excavation project.
 A substantial research paper is required, making significant use of archaeological data and highlighting the relationship between field archaeology and history, art history, or related archaeological sciences.
-Possible topics for work in Cyprus could include ancient trade, city-state development in Cyprus, relations between Cyprus and the Levant, and Cyprus in an ancient Near Eastern context.
-Other topics are possible with approval of the instructor.
-Research in Cyprus is conducted at the Cyprus American Archaeological Research Institute and the library of the Department of Antiquities of Cyprus.
 Corequisite ANTH/ARCH/REL 401 or consent of instructor.
 2 credits.
 May be repeated for credit with departmental consent when topics are different.